emoacht/Monitorian/README.md

  - __probe.log__ - Information on capabilities of each monitor obtained from various APIs and used to find accessible monitors.
 To get this log, click the app title in menu window 3 times and then tap the button appeared beneath.

 ## History

+Ver 1.10.0 2019-2-3

+ - Change to enable transparency and blur effects only when transparency effects of OS is on

 Ver 1.9.0 2018-12-5